 - • A breaker roll consisting of replaceable, carbide-tipped picks retained in replaceable pick holders

-- • A custom frame with sloping sides and end panel to maximise dump hopper volume and minimise hopper height
+- • A custom frame with sloping sides and end panel to maximize dump hopper volume and minimize hopper height

 - • A redesigned, longer discharge section than a traditional Feeder-Breaker

 - • Head and tail shaft removable assemblies.
 This enables the assemblies to be removed from the machine without moving the chute work

 - • Inner wear elements designed as standard and relocatable to minimize parts

 - • An electromechanical drive system as requested by the client

 - • A semi-automatic chain tensioning system